 How to read your natural gas bill

-Follow the numbered key to help understand your natural gas bill each month.
+Follow the key below to help understand your natural gas bill each month.
 If you have questions about how your bill is calculated or what's included on it, please contact customer service at 800-422-4012, 7am to 6pm, Monday through Friday.
 NW Natural’s customer service team can also assist you in additional languages by interpreter.

 - Quick reference information including your account number, bill date, due date and amount due.